-Many students that apply for science or maths courses at Cambridge take three of these subjects at HL for a more competitive application, but if you decide on only taking two, then here are some suggested combinations:
+Many students who apply for science or maths courses at Cambridge take three of these subjects at HL.
+This makes for a more competitive application.
+However, if you decide on only taking two, then here are some suggested combinations:

 - Biology and Chemistry

 Planning to study Medicine at university?